Philly health official forced to resign over MOVE cremations

 Kenney said Farley’s decision lacked empathy.
 Gulino has also been put on leave pending an investigation, Kenney said.

-Philadelphia police attempting to serve warrants on four members and evict the rest of the Black back-to-nature group from its headquarters in the city bombed it, igniting fuel for a generator.
-The fire spread to more than 60 row homes.
-Among the 11 slain were five children.

-Kenney said he informed family members about what officials did with the remains.
-Thursday is the 36th anniversary of the bombing.

-“Today, I had the opportunity to meet with members of the Africa family and apologize for the way this situation was handled, and for how the city has treated them for the last five decades,” Kenney said.
+“I had the opportunity to meet with members of the Africa family and apologize for the way this situation was handled, and for how the city has treated them for the last five decades,” Kenney said in a statement.
 MOVE members took the surname Africa after the group’s founder, John Africa.

+Kenney later told reporters that he had a long and difficult meeting with victims’ family members on Wednesday morning, and agreed to publicly disclose the matter on the bombing anniversary at their request.

+Late Thursday, a crowd gathered at an intersection near the block where the bombing happened.
+Dressed all in white, MOVE members read a minute-by-minute account of the bombing and the confrontation that led up to it: Philadelphia police, attempting to serve warrants on four members and evict the rest of the Black back-to-nature group from its headquarters, bombed it, igniting fuel for a generator.

+Kenney said he informed family members about what officials did with the remains, which had been kept in a storage room.
+The volume of remains was unclear, and Kenney said he hoped to determine where and how they were disposed of.

-Kenney said Farley took responsibility and resigned.
-The city has hired a law firm to investigate.
+The city has hired a law firm to investigate and has agreed to include lawyers for the victims’ families in the process.